LeadWoods0902/DandD_Nightmare_Plague/Senithar's Timeline.md

 - Napella and her family are assassinated just days after the birth of her children: Amorella, Innë-Dryk & Odonna-Dryk
 - Ven-Dryk escapes with one of the child (Amorella)
 - Brokvar falls under the control of the Federation
 ## 1768
 - The Federation rebrands as the Ymerodrine Empire
-	- Fenian is set to inherit the
+	- Fenian is sworn in as heir to the empire upon her 18th birthday
+	-